-Spinach with pine nuts and raisins is a traditional Mediterranean side dish that’s both elegant and easy.
+Spinach with pine nuts and raisins is a traditional Mediterranean side dish recipe that’s both elegant to serve and easy to make.
 Its mild and slightly sweet flavor provides a nice counterpoint to boldly-flavored Italian pasta dishes.
 But really, this Mediterranean side dish goes well with most any kind of meal, including those featuring grain dishes and curries.

 Serves: 4 to 6